ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 * Suggest other library projects or initiatives to include a metadata record for your project.
 Example: project [LACLI](https://lacli.info/) in the [Handbook of Latin American Studies](https://hlasopac.loc.gov/vwebv/search?searchArg=lacli&searchCode=GKEY%5E*&searchType=0&recCount=25&sk=en_US) and [Resources for College Libraries](https://www.rclweb.net/) (this database requires a subscription).

-## Disseminate Information via Organizations Listservs
+### Disseminate Information via Organizations Listservs

-These listservs could be from both library and subject related organizations.
+Listservs could be from both library and subject related organizations.
 In the case of the project [LACLI](https://lacli.info/) , we promote it in professional organizations such as the [Seminar on the Acquisition of Latin American Library Materials (SALALM)](https://salalm.org), sections of the [Latin American Studies Association (LASA)](https://lasaweb.org/en/),the [ACRL’s European Studies Section (ESS)](https://acrl.ala.org/ess/), and [the National Association to Promote Library and Information Services to Latinos and the Spanish-Speaking (REFORMA)](https://www.reforma.org/).
 In addition to national and international organizations, consider promoting it in regional and local organizations as well.

-## Build an Effective Social Media Strategy
+### Build an Effective Social Media Strategy

-* Create social media accounts/profiles in those social media services you consider more effective for your intended audience.
+* Create social media profiles in those social media services you consider more effective for your intended audience.
 At the beginning of your social media strategy, you might need to explore a wider net of social media platforms and narrow them down based on their analytics.

 ::::::::::::::::::::::::::::::::::::::: callout

-For example, **Linkedin** might be a good option to target professionals across various industries and career stages interested in networking. **X (formerly known as Twitter)** can be proven effective targeting media professionals and political discourse.
-Also consider age groups. **TikTok** is heavily used by younger users than **Instagram**.
-Consider the potential of others such as **Reddit** that is known for its diverse communities and discussions.
+For example, **Linkedin** might be a good option to target professionals across various industries and career stages interested in networking. **X** has been proven effective in targeting media professionals and political discourse.
+Also consider age groups. **TikTok** and **Instagram** are used more heavily by younger users over **Facebook**.
+Consider the potential of others such as **Reddit**, which is known for its diverse communities and discussions.

 :::::::::::::::::::::::::::::::::::::::

 * Follow organizations and people related to the subject of your project.
 Make sure you tag them when you create content related to something of their interest or that has been created by them.
 This is a low-maintenance way to start building connections with them by helping promote their own content or share with them related content connected to their interests.
 For example, in [LACLI](https://lacli.info/) we create weekly posts featuring sources from our database.
 If we promote a source created by an organization, we tag it along with tags to potential individual users interested in it.
 This also expands the visibility of your posts to anyone that follows the account you are tagging.

-* Be strategic about the context, nature of the content and when you post it.
+* Be strategic about the context, the nature of the content, and when you post it.
 For example, in [LACLI](https://lacli.info/)  we have featured content related to historical commemorations or celebrations.
-During the “back to school” period, we have promoted free OER resources.
+During the “back to school” period, we promote free curricular materials.
 Make sure you use hashtags to increase the visibility of your posts.
 Also, use at least one hashtag that can bring all the posts related to a specific theme or focus together.
 For example, for [LACLI](https://lacli.info/)  we use the hashtag #LACLIresources to bring all the resources that we feature together.
-In terms of content, explore various tones depending on your audience but keep them short and to the point.
-In the case of [LACLI](https://lacli.info/), we focus on the value and uniqueness of each featured resource.
+In terms of content, explore various tones depending on your audience, but keep them short and to the point.

 ::::::::::::::::::::::::::::::::::::::: checklist